sendgrid/docs/source/API_Reference/Web_API_v3/teammates.md

 Retrieve a list of all pending teammates [GET]
 {% endanchor %}

+This endpoint allows you to retrieve a list of all pending teammate invitations.

-Each teammate invitation is valid for 7 days.
-Users may resend the invite to refresh the expiration date.
+**Note: Each teammate invitation is valid for 7 days.
+Users may resend the invite to refresh the expiration date.**

 {% apiv3example get GET https://api.sendgrid.com/v3/teammates/pending %}